Merzasphor/MWSE/docs/source/types/tes3region.md

 ### `sounds`

+*Read-only*.
 Array-style table for the different region sounds.
 Each object in the table is a tes3regionSound.

 **Returns**: